operating-systems

 Page Fault

-A page fault is a type of exception raised by computer hardware (the MMU) when a process attempts to access a page that is mapped into its virtual address space, but is not currently resident in physical RAM.
+A page fault is an exception raised by the MMU when a process accesses a page mapped in its virtual address space but not currently resident in physical RAM.

-1. Trap to Kernel: The hardware generates a trap, transferring control to the OS.
+1. Trap to Kernel: Hardware generates a trap, transferring control to the OS

-2. Locate Page: The OS determines the location of the required page on secondary storage (disk).
+2. Locate Page: OS determines page location on secondary storage

-3. Find Free Frame: The OS searches for an available physical frame.
-If none are free, it must invoke a replacement policy.
+3. Find Free Frame: OS searches for an available frame; if none free, invokes replacement policy

-4. I/O Operation: The page is read from disk into the allocated frame.
+4. I/O Operation: Page read from disk into allocated frame

-5. Update Page Table: The process’s page table is updated (setting the present bit to 1).
+5. Update Page Table: Page table updated (present bit set to 1)

-6. Restart Instruction: The CPU restarts the instruction that caused the fault.
+6. Restart Instruction: CPU restarts the faulting instruction

 Performance Impact